seoulxss/seoul-logger/README.md

 # seoul-logger

+<h1> DONT USE IT</h1>
+<p>I've stopped working on this as I don't have much time and motivation to improve it.
+It's not finished yet and the performance is bad as hell I think.
+Don't use it unless I've done a complete rewrite on it.</p>

 <p> A very small c++ logging class which can be used in a DLL application and a console only app aswell</p>
 Here's how it looks like:
 <br><img src="https://github.com/seoulxss/seoul-logger/assets/91141907/e265b53c-1f29-416c-9142-7c8c94c25662"></br>